-In Indonesia, trademarks are regulated by the Trademark Act No 15 of 2001 under the Directorate General of Intellectual Property Rights.
+Trademark registration Indonesia is regulated by the Trademark Act No 15 of 2001 under the Directorate General of Intellectual Property Rights.

-According to the Act, the mark (trademark and service mark) is a sign in the form of words, numbers, letters, figures, colors, composition, symbols or a combination of allthose used to distinguish the goods or services of one person or legal entity from those of others.
+According to the Act, the mark (trademark and service mark) is a sign in the form of words, numbers, letters, figures, colors, composition, symbols or a combination of all those used to distinguish the goods or services of one person or legal entity from those of others.

 Along with the significant increase in global business competition, most business people are also aware of the increasing importance of trademark protection as a great company asset to business viability.

 The trademark is a valuable asset for any company because the trademark is considered intellectual property (IP).
 In Indonesia, it’s advisable to register your trademark before conducting business due to a high rate of IP piracy.

 You may derive some advantages from registering your trademark, such as:

 Registering a trademark may be time-consuming and costly.
 In Indonesia, if all goes well, foreign businesses need approximately 12-24 months to complete the registration process.
 There is no guarantee the application will be approved and no refund of fees is made if the application is denied.
 Here are some procedures involved in trademark registration in Indonesia:

 1. Find an Intellectual Property Right Consultant (proxy)